odysseyindia/odyssey-tours/content/english/tim/itineraries/the-three-big-cats/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/rajasthan/cities/sawai-madhopur/excursions/morning-and-afternoon-jeep-safaris-in-ranthambore-np/
+        title: Morning and afternoon jeep safaris in Ranthambore N.P.
         content: >-
           Ranthambore National Park is one of the best places in India in which to see a tiger in the wild.
 The varied landscapes within the park are